probcomp/LLaMPPL/README.md

 To solve these tasks, LLaMPPL uses a specialized sequential Monte Carlo inference algorithm.
 This technique, _SMC steering_, is described in our paper: https://arxiv.org/abs/2306.03081.

-**Note: A new version of this library is available at [https://github.com/probcomp/hfppl](https://github.com/probcomp/hfppl) that integrates with HuggingFace language models and supports GPU acceleration.**

 ## Installation